leafo/web_sanitize/README.md

 ```

 The `add_attributes` can be used to inject additional attributes onto a tag.
-The default whitelist contians a rule to make all links `nofollow`:
+The default whitelist contains a rule to make all links `nofollow`:

 ```lua
 whitelist.add_attributes = {